 configure adding a GPG signature to your commits

 as well as appending a sign-off message (

 git commit -S -s)

 Once you have set up the prerequisites and identified the contribution you want to make to Spin, make sure you can correctly build the project:

-# clone the repository $ git clone https://github.com/fermyon/spin && cd spin # add a new remote pointing to your fork of the project $ git remote add fork https://github.com/<your-username>/spin # create a new branch for your work $ git checkout -b <your-branch> # if you are making a documentation contribution, # you can skip compiling and running the tests. # build a release version of the Spin CLI $ cargo build --release # make sure compilation is successful $ ./target/release/spin --help # run the tests and make sure they pass $ make test
+# clone the repository $ git clone https://github.com/fermyon/spin && cd spin # add a new remote pointing to your fork of the project $ git remote add fork https://github.com/<your-username>/spin # create a new branch for your work $ git checkout -b <your-branch> # build the Spin CLI $ cargo build # make sure compilation is successful $ ./target/debug/spin --help # run the tests and make sure they pass $ make test